geneontology/geneontology.github.io/_docs/faq.md

 If your organism is included in a multi-organism file, and you would like to extract just your organism of interest, you can filter by taxon.
 [Verify your taxon ID](https://www.uniprot.org/help/taxonomy){:target="blank"} and refer to the [file format guides](/docs/go-annotations/#types-of-go-annotation-files) under "Types of GO annotation files" to determine which column to sort on.

 If your organism is not available from our [downloads page](http://current.geneontology.org/products/pages/downloads.html){:target="blank"}, you can [use AmiGO](http://amigo.geneontology.org/amigo/search/annotation){:target="blank"} to view or download annotations.
 Filter for your taxon under the "Organism" facet; [AmiGO](http://amigo.geneontology.org/amigo/search/annotation){:target="blank"} allows users to download up to 100,000 annotations.
 [QuickGO](https://www.ebi.ac.uk/QuickGO/annotations){:target="blank"} is another GO browser, but has a download limit of 50,000.
-Please see the [FAQ about AmiGO and QuickGO data](/docs/faq/#what-are-the-differences-between-the-data-available-in-amigo-and-those-on-quickgo) and [finding species that are not available in AmiGO](docs/faq/#how-do-i-find-all-annotations-for-species-x-that-i-cant-find-in-amigo).
+Please see the [FAQ about AmiGO and QuickGO data](/docs/faq/#what-are-the-differences-between-the-data-available-in-amigo-and-those-on-quickgo), the [Amigo FAQ](/docs/faq/#where-can-i-find-software-to-allow-me-to-browse-the-go-terms-and-annotations) and [finding species that are not available in AmiGO](/docs/faq/#how-do-i-find-all-annotations-for-species-x-that-i-cant-find-in-amigo).

 ---------------------------------------------------------------------------